WladSF/LIRI-Node-App/README.md

      * The album that the song is from

-   * If no song is provided then your program will default to "The Sign" by Ace of Base.
+   * If no song is provided then the program will default to "The Sign" by Ace of Base.

 3. `node liri.js movie-this '<movie name here>'`

    * This will output the following information to your terminal/bash window:

-     ```
        * Title of the movie.
        * Year the movie came out.
        * IMDB Rating of the movie.